-COVID-19 Response: Oxygen supply to wards, mechanical ventilation, shower and change facilities, one-way systems for hot clinics, conversion of spaces and installation and equipment works for testing and vaccination.
+Covid Response: Oxygen supply to wards, mechanical ventilation, shower and change facilities, one way systems for hot clinics, conversion of spaces and installation and equipment works for testing and vaccination.

-PTHB started work on an Innovative Environments Strategic Framework in 2020/21 which considers the momentum and learning from COVID-19, shaping and describing how innovative environments support recovery through a holistic integrated model of care.
+PTHB started work on an Innovative Environments Strategic Framework in 2020/21 which takes into account the momentum and learning from Covid-19, shaping and describing how innovative environments support recovery through a holistic integrated model of care.
 National work to develop a Primary Care Estates Strategy will also be incorporated.